NVIDIA/hpc-container-maker/docs/getting_started.md

 ## Using HPCCM

-HPCCM can be used as a Python library or via the `hpccm` command line interface.
+HPCCM can be used as a Python module or via the `hpccm` command line interface.

-### Python Library
+### Python Module

-The HPCCM Python library is a set of routines to generate container specification files.
+The HPCCM Python module is a set of routines to generate container specification files.

 ```python